 The soft b is actually spoken in two different ways in different dialect areas of the language.
-For most people who live in in or around Buliisa, the soft b is the softer phonetic sound υ , while for most people who live in or around Kigorobya, the soft b is the harder phonetic sound β .
+For most people who live in in or around Buliisa, the soft b is the softer phonetic sound v, while for most people who live in or around Kigorobya, the soft b is the harder phonetic sound β .
 However, these two sounds represent the same phoneme in the language.
-To aid in the written standardisation of Lugungu, the Lugungu Bible Translation and Literacy Association (LUBITLA) in consultation with both dialect groups during an Orthography Standardisation Workshop in January 2005 decided that the soft b shall be written as a $\mbox{\bf b}$ before $\mbox{\bf u}$, $\mbox{\bf u}$ or $\mbox{\bf w}$, and as a $\mbox{\bf b}$ before any other letters.
-The only exception to this rule is for the commonly accepted spelling of specific names for people, places, and things, e.g., Buliisa.
+To aid in the written standardisation of Lugungu, the Lugungu Bible Translation and Literacy Association (LUBITLA) in consultation with both dialect groups during an Orthography Standardisation Workshop in January 2005 decided that the soft b shall be written as a b before u, u or w, and as a b before any other letters.

-Examples of soft b Examples of hard b
+E xamples of soft b Examples of of hard b

 kubabuka to burn the skin slightly kubbaabbuka to tear off

-kuḇumba to mould kubbumba to cover
+kubumba to mould kubbumba to cover

-þururu votes bbururu blue dye
+bururu votes bbururu blue dye